 After more than 7 years, a GSOC, redesigns, reimplementations due to deprecated libraries, two major Plone versions finally we are able to say that plone.app.multilingual is finally here.

-PAM is composed of two packages, one is mandatory:
+PAM is composed of four packages, two are mandatory:

-and one optional (at least one should be installed):
+and two optionals (at least one should be installed):

 - archetypes.multilingual (enables Archetypes support)